 Let me begin by acknowledging the great work that healthcare workers, frontline workers, nurses, doctors, people working for essential services are doing across the world.
 Salute to all of you to serve society before your self.
 I can only imagine what it takes to go to work when you could be the next one like the one you are seeing.
 More power to your family and well-wishers.
 Having developed the deepest regards, I want to clap for you and echo the words of all the great leaders who asked citizens to pay respect to health workers in tough times.
-I donated to the Courage fund of SG and the PM cares fund of India, sincerely request you to please support their cause and generously donate/volunteer as well.
+I donated to the Courage fund of SG (link defunct) and the PM cares fund of India, sincerely request you to please support their cause and generously donate/volunteer as well.

 This week I am being flooded by China-bashing posts that are indeed a little too harsh to a degree of being racist not only against the innocent Chinese people but also to the racially-Chinese people who are citizens of other places like Europe, USA, Singapore, etc. I can only feel sorry for people facing racism including the north-east citizens of India who just happen to be the only community to share mongoloid facial features within the country.
 These are the times which yell loud and clear that we should have educated ourselves to be more inclusive or else racialism would never die.
 Not defending the perpetrators of such nasty comments, but hey, we should also understand that it is coming out of deep frustration and fear for everyone’s life and livelihood.
 We live in a free world and speaking the mind out is expected out of people - especially when it comes to their health and well being.
 These days, I see many online social media posts and news on legit sources about bashing and accusing “Chinese” instead for the virus scare and claiming that they have intentionally caused a threat to everyone’s life and forced them to stay indoors.
 One can easily scroll down to the comments section and after ignoring some racial comments, only to discover a